Google Meet transcription, done right.

 - End the call.
 Notabium auto stops.
 Your meeting is in the library, ready to summarise.

-The Chrome extension makes it smoother
+The browser extension makes it smoother

 Comparison with Google's built in tools